 Downspouts and gutters, when clean and maintained, perform an amazing service for you at a relatively low cost.
 Rainwater cascades down the roof, hits the gutters, gets whisked to the nearest downspout, then courses to the ground.
 This saves your foundation and siding from ruin.

 Downspout alternatives such as rain chains, inverted bells, and cups direct water in a more or less straight line to the ground or collection container.
-Some are literally chains.
+Some are literally chains, the type that you buy at a hardware store or home center.
 Others are a series of linked vertical cups, performing the same function as the chain-style ones.

-- They lead to a collection point, whether a gravel-filled pit, barrel, or diversion device that channels water away from foundation.
+All downspouts and alternatives lead to a collection point, whether a gravel-filled pit, barrel, or diversion device that channels water away from the foundation.

 Single Rain Chain

 This type of rain chain is about as simple as it gets.
-All items are available at your local hardware or home improvement store, such as Home Depot, Lowe's, Ace, or Menards.
+All items are available at your local hardware or home improvement stores, such as Home Depot, Lowe's, Ace, or Menards.

 Begin with a minimum of 1/4 inch sized chain and cut to length so that it reaches from the gutter to the ground, with about one foot of chain draping on the ground.

-S...ingle chains are the worst for effectively directing water downward, but they are the least obtrusive.
+Single chains are not the most effective solution for moving large amounts of water, but they are the least obtrusive.

 Hammered Copper Rain Cups

-Shining and dancing with light, these copper "inverted umbrella" cups are hand-hammered to lend rich texture to the surface.
-Beyond the visual appeal, these wider types of "chains" do a better job of keeping falling water on the vertical.
+Shining and dancing with light, these copper inverted umbrella cups are hand-hammered to lend rich texture to the surface.
+Beyond the visual appeal, these wider types of chains do a better job of keeping falling water vertical.

 Rain cups can be rather expensive, especially when multiplied several times over to accommodate all downspout areas.
 But they are most likely to elicit murmurs of admiration from your guests.